ilyasergey/YSC2229/source/week-03a_search.rst

 Exercise 7
 ----------

 Exponential search is a more efficient version of binary-search, which can also work on infinite sorted arrays (e.g., never-ending streams of given key-value pairs).
 It starts by choosing the initial search range by making it to be an increasing power of two.
 Once a suitable range is determined, it works similarly to binary search on that range.
-Implement exponential search and formally explain its worst-case complexity.
+Implement exponential search and argue for its correcntess.
+[Optionally] Annotate it with precondition.

 The Main Idea of Divide-and-Conquer algorithms
 ----------------------------------------------